Skip to content

 Sometimes when you are trying to uninstall or upgrade some software on a Linux machine you run into dependency related issues.
-Just about everyone I know who works with RPM based distributions has experienced what is known as “rpm hell” at one time or another.
+Just about everyone I know who works with RPM based distributions has experienced what is known as “rpm hell” or “dependency hell” at one time or another.
 Here’s something to help you a bit if you are stuck in one of those situations.

 Let’s look at how to check what files an installed RPM depends on.